 Emissions of fluorinated gases (IPCC/TEAP, 2005; US EPA, 2013; Velders et al., 2015; Purohit and Höglund-Isaksson, 2017) in 1.5°C-consistent pathways are reduced by roughly 75-80% relative to 2010 levels (interquartile range across 1.5°C-consistent pathways) in 2050, with no clear differences between the classes.
-Although unabated hydrofluorocarbon (HFC) emissions have been projected to increase (Velders et al., 2015), the Kigali Amendment recently added HFCs to the basket of gases controlled under the Montreal Protocol (Höglund-Isaksson et al., 2017).
+Although unabated HFC evolutions have been projected to increase (Velders et al., 2015), the Kigali Amendment recently added HFCs to the basket of gases controlled under the Montreal Protocol (Höglund-Isaksson et al., 2017).
 As part of the larger group of fluorinated gases, HFCs are also assumed to decline in 1.5°C-consistent pathways.
-Projected reductions by 2050 of fluorinated gases under 1.5°C-consistent pathways are deeper than published estimates of what a full implementation of the Montreal Protocol including its Kigali Amendment would achieve (Höglund-Isaksson et al., 2017), which project roughly a halving of fluorinated gas emissions in 2050 compared to 2010.
+Projected reductions by 2050 of fluorinated gases under 1.5°C-consistent pathways are deeper than published estimates of what a full implementation of the Montreal Protocol's Kigali Amendment would achieve (Höglund-Isaksson et al., 2017), which project roughly a halving of fluorinated gas emissions in 2050 compared to 2010.
 Assuming the application of technologies that are currently commercially available and at least to a limited extent already tested and implemented, potential fluorinated gas emissions reductions of more than 90% have been estimated (Höglund-Isaksson et al., 2017).

-There is a general agreement across $1.5^{\circ}$ C-consistent pathways that until 2030 forcing from the warming SLCFs is reduced less strongly than the net cooling forcing from aerosol effects, compared to 2010.
-As a result, the net forcing contributions from all SLCFs combined are projected to increase slightly by about 0.2-0.3 W m-2, compared to 2010.
-Also, by the end of the century, about 0.1-0.3 W m-2 of SLCF forcing is generally currently projected to remain in $1.5^{\circ}$ C-consistent scenarios (Figure 2.8).
-This is similar to developments in $2^{\circ}$ C-consistent pathways (Rose et al., 2014b; Riahi et al., 2017), which show median forcing contributions from these forcing agents that are generally no more than 0.1 W m-2 higher.
-Nevertheless, there can be additional gains from targeted deeper reductions of CH4 emissions and tropospheric ozone precursors, with some scenarios projecting less than 0.1 W m-2 forcing from SLCFs by 2100.
+There is a general agreement across $1.5^{\circ}\text{C}$ -consistent pathways that until 2030 forcing from the warming SLCFs is reduced less strongly than the net cooling forcing from aerosol effects, compared to 2010.
+As a result, the net forcing contributions from all SLCFs combined are projected to increase slightly by about $0.2-0.4~\text{W/m}^2$ , compared to 2010.
+Also, by the end of the century, about $0.1-0.3~\text{W/m}^2$ of SLCF forcing is generally currently projected to remain in $1.5^{\circ}\text{C}$ -consistent scenarios (Figure 2.8).
+This is similar to developments in $2^{\circ}\text{C}$ -consistent pathways (Rose et al., 2014b; Riahi et al., 2017) which show median forcing contributions from these forcing agents that are generally no more than $0.1~\text{W/m}^2$ higher.
+Nevertheless, there can be additional gains from targeted deeper reductions of $\text{CH}4$ emissions and tropospheric ozone precursors, with some scenarios projecting less than $0.1~\text{W/m}^2$ forcing from SLCFs by 2100.